berryvansomeren/drarwing_web/README.md

 # Continous drarwing

 A new extension to this code base is the option to run Drarwing continuously.
 For this, the program `flock.py` is added in the root of the repo.
-In that file, you can configure a folder where images are read from.
-You can also configure the set of Brushes that is rotated through.
+In that file, you can configure the folder where images are read from.
+You can also configure the set of Brushes that is used to randomly select from.

 ## Tweaking for your application